Omaha crews replant Memorial Park grass where swastika was found

 “It is a cowardly act that is done by a few,” Muskin said.

-The Omaha Police Department said in a Sunday Facebook post that it's investigating the "offensive graffiti" as a hate crime and is "sad to see an act of hate marking one of our community parks."
-Officials estimated the vandalism caused about $1,000 in damage.
-A Parks and Recreation employee said Monday that the grass should regrow in two to four weeks.
+The Omaha Police Department said in a Facebook post Sunday that it’s investigating the “offensive graffiti” as a hate crime and is “sad to see an act of hate marking one of our community parks.”
+Officials estimated that the vandalism caused about $1,000 in damage.
+A Parks Department employee said Monday that the grass should regrow in two to four weeks.

 The act is not the first display of anti-Semitism in Omaha this summer.
-In early June, Neo-Nazi-type booklets were placed in Little Free Libraries in several neighborhoods.
+In early June, neo-Nazi-type booklets were placed in Little Free Libraries in several neighborhoods.
 In May, fliers encouraging people to join a white supremacist book club appeared on a traffic light at 50th and Blondo.

-Muskin said the Anti-Defamation League has seen a rise in hate crimes over the last several years, but she is proud of the community’s response.
+Muskin said the Anti-Defamation League has seen a rise in hate crimes over the past several years, but she is proud of the community’s response.

 “I think the way to reshape that,” Muskin said, “is just continue what we’re doing as a community.”